 Some students also take Level 0 modules.
 Level 0 modules are for students who have no prior knowledge of a subject and provide the essential grounding needed for Level 1 modules.

-A full course load at Queen's University Belfast is 60 CATS credits for the semester (equivalent to 15 U.S. semester credit hours).
+A full class load at Queen’s University Belfast is 60 CATS credits for the semester (equivalent to 15 U.S. semester credit hours).

 1 CATS credit = .25 U.S. semester credit hours

 Find the classes you need fast with CHART.
 Our easy-to-use tool shows you classes recently taken by IFSA students

 This class will take anthropological, sociological, historical, and political perspectives to introduce students to key political issues relating to Northern Ireland and will provide a multi- and inter-disciplinary overview of the history and politics of Northern Ireland.
 It will use anthropological understandings of ethnicity and nationalism to examine how Unionism and Irish Nationalism developed.
 Students will look in detail at the various political solutions which have been applied to ‘the Province’, with a particular focus on the Peace Process and examine the realities and legacies of the conflict since the signing of the 1998 Agreement.
 This course also will explore the development of cultural and political ‘traditions,’ in particular examining change and continuity in Irish society, and will highlight how research is applied to Northern Ireland highlighting a range of current ongoing projects into rituals, symbols and public space.

 Please review syllabi and course materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.